blaenk/site/input/notes/postgresql.markdown

 | `time [(p)] with time zone`           | 12 bytes | time, tz       |
 | `interval [fields] [(p)]`             | 16 bytes | time interval  |

 The SQL standard requires that writing just `timestamp` be equivalent to `timestamp without time zone`.
-As a PostgreSQL extension, the type `timestampz` is accepted as an abbreviation for `timestamp with timezone`.
+As a PostgreSQL extension, the type `timestampz` is accepted as an abbreviation for `timestamp with time zone`.

 The `time`, `timestamp`, and `interval` types accept an optional precision value `p` that specifies the number of fractional digits retained in the "seconds" field.